On-farm decision making and risk in an increasingly variable climate

 The system brings together relevant weather, soil moisture, pasture production and livestock performance information.

 It uses publicly available data from local on-farm soil moisture probe and weather station networks.
-Along with CSIRO’s farm simulation modelling tool Grass Gro, our data infrastructure Senaps, and our unique analytical smarts, we produce real-time daily pasture growth forecasts into the next three months.
+Along with CSIRO's farm simulation modelling tool Grass Gro, our data infrastructure Senaps, and our unique analytical smarts, we produce real-time updates of pasture conditions and forecasts into the next four months.
 It’s the first process-based pasture-livestock model developed into a real-time service for Australian producers.

 Farming Forecaster is the most advanced pasture forecast tool available to farmers in Australia.